2021 AMC 12A Spring Problems

 Classify squares as center edge-middle or corner (absorbing).
 From every hop lands on an square.
 From an square, two of the four neighbors are corners, one is the center, and one is another square, so

-Let be the probability of reaching a corner within hops starting from an edge square, and the probability starting from the center (the first hop always goes to an edge).
-Then and Computing: and
+Let be the probability of reaching a corner within hops starting from an edge square, and let be the corresponding probability from the center.
+Set Then and Thus and

 Starting from the center with four hops available, the probability equals (the first hop reaches an edge, leaving three hops).